 Understand and embrace the changes in your body and avoid poses involving twists of any sort.
 If you need to do any forward bends, make sure your legs are placed at least hip-width distance, or even wider apart to make space for baby.

 When doing poses such as the triangle pose, place your feet wide apart to ensure a stable base so you are well-balanced.
 Avoid balancing poses like tree pose, or if you really want to try, make sure you are next to a wall.
-Don’t be shy to bend your knees in poses such as downward dog or forward fold to reduce the pressure on your lower back.
+Don’t be shy to bend your knees in poses such as a downward dog or forward fold to reduce the pressure on your lower back.

 Here are some basic yoga poses to check out.